-Radiation therapy uses high-energy radiation (such as x-rays) to kill cancer cells.
+Radiation therapy uses high-energy radiation (like x-rays) to kill cancer cells.
 It can be given in 2 ways to treat endometrial cancer:

-In some cases, both brachytherapy and external beam radiation therapy are given.
-When that is done, usually the external beam radiation is given first, followed by the brachytherapy.
-The stage and grade of the cancer help determine what areas need to be exposed to radiation therapy and which methods are used.
+In some cases, both brachytherapy and external beam radiation therapy are used.
+When that's done, the external beam radiation is usually given first, followed by the brachytherapy.
+The stage and grade of the cancer are used to help decide what areas need to be treated with radiation therapy and which types of radiation are used.

-If your treatment plan includes radiation after surgery, you will be given time to heal from the operation before starting radiation.
+Radiation is most often used after surgery to treat endometrial cancer.
+It can kill any cancer cells that may still be in the treated area.
+If your treatment plan includes radiation after surgery, you will be given time to heal before starting radiation.
 Often, at least 4 to 6 weeks are needed.

-This procedure is done in the radiation suite of the hospital or care center.
-The radiation oncologist inserts a special applicator into the woman's vagina, and pellets of radioactive material are inserted into the applicator.
+This procedure is done in the radiation therapy area of a hospital or a radiation treatment center.
 There are 2 types of brachytherapy used for endometrial cancer, low-dose rate (LDR) and high-dose rate (HDR).

 In this type of treatment the radiation is delivered from a source outside of the body.

-External beam radiation therapy is often given 5-days-a-week for 4 to 6 weeks.
-The skin covering the treatment area is carefully marked with permanent ink or injected dye similar to a tattoo.
-A special mold of the pelvis and lower back is custom made to ensure that the woman is placed in the exact same position for each treatment.
-Each treatment takes less than a half-hour, but the daily visits to the radiation center may be tiring and inconvenient.
+External beam radiation therapy is often given 5 days a week for 4 to 6 weeks.
+The skin covering the treatment area is carefully marked with permanent ink or tiny tattoos.
+A special mold of the pelvis and lower back is custom made to make sure you are in the exact same position for each treatment.
+Each treatment takes less than a half-hour, but daily visits to the radiation center are needed.